Evaluation and Retention

 According to policies for graduate studies at the University, students may be removed from candidate/applicant status for:

 - Failure to complete a required course of study within the official time period unless a waiver is obtained

 - Failure to maintain at least a 3.0 cumulative grade point average for two successive semesters.

 In addition, the Department of Human Development Counseling has established other policies based on professional and ethical considerations which may lead to revocation of candidate status.
 The list of considerations which can lead to a recommendation that a student be removed from candidacy includes, but is not limited to, any one or combination of the following:

-- Behavior which is inconsistent with the Ethical Standards of the American Counseling Association, Ethical Principles of Psychologists of the American Psychological Association, or the Code of Ethical Principles for Marriage and Family Therapists of the American Association for Marriage and Family Therapy.
+- Behavior which is inconsistent with the Ethical Standards of the American Counseling Association, Ethical Principles of Psychologists of the American Psychological Association, or the Code of Ethical Principles for Marriage and Family Counselors of the International Association for Marriage and Family Counselors and the American Association for Marriage and Family Therapy.

 - Existence of emotional or other psychological problems which impede the student’s performance in functions basic to counseling.